mavilein/mavilein.github.com/_posts/2015-09-01-comparing-error-handling-scalas-try-with-scalazs-either-disjunction.md

 case class ServiceUnavailableException(service: String) extends MyException(s"The Service [$service] is currently unavailable")
 {% endhighlight %}

 The good thing is the implementing developer was so kind to also use the `sealed` keyword in this case.
 As we can see this hierarchy of exceptions is basically the same as the `Either` based version.
-Our code enhanced with the error handling for the `ServiceUnavailableException` is as follows:
+This time we handle the case of unavailable services by handling the `ServiceUnavailableException`:

 {% highlight scala %}
 def homePageForUser(userId: String, secret: String): Try[Page] = {